-- Too much consumption of Phytic Acid rich foods
+- Too much consumption of phytic acid-rich foods

 - Too much consumption of processed sugar

-This means staying away from soda, candy, and baked goods with sugar.
-Additionally, use raw honey and maple syrup and drink juices sparingly as too much sugar can contribute to cavity formation.
+This means staying away from soda, candy and baked goods with sugar.
+Additionally, use raw honey and maple syrup, and drink juices sparingly, as too much sugar can contribute to cavity formation.
 Be careful of artificial sweeteners because of their health risks as well.
 Bottom line: Make stevia your new best friend along with raw honey in moderation!

-80% of phosphorus in grains and beans is bound to phytic acid so it is completely un-absorbable.
-In addition to blocking phosphorus availability in humans, these molecules bind minerals necessary for oral health such as calcium, magnesium, iron and zinc; thus, causing them to be unavailable for proper utilization.
-Consuming foods high in phytic acid decreases magnesium absorption by 60% and zinc by 20%.
+According to research published in the The Lancet, a diet high in phytic acid creates mineral deficiencies and causes osteoporosis.
+About 80 percent of phosphorus in grains and beans is bound to phytic acid so it’s completely unabsorbable.
+In addition to blocking phosphorus availability in humans, these molecules bind minerals necessary for oral health, such as calcium, magnesium, iron and zinc — thus causing them to be unavailable for proper utilization.
+Consuming foods high in phytic acid decreases magnesium absorption by 60 percent and zinc by 20 percent.
+(5)

 Because phytic acid is much higher in foods grown using modern high-phosphate fertilizers than those grown in natural compost, try to only eat foods that are organic and GMO-free.
-If you are aiming to improve your health and reverse cavities, foods high in phytic acid like grains, beans, nuts and soy should be avoided.
-However, if you soak grains or nuts and then sprout them or do sourdough fermentation you can reduce phytic acid by around 50 – 100%.
+If you’re aiming to improve your health and reverse cavities naturally, foods high in phytic acid like grains, beans, nuts and soy should be avoided.
+However, if you soak grains or nuts and then sprout them or do sourdough fermentation, you can reduce phytic acid by around 50 percent to 100 percent.
+(8)

-Raw Dairy and Nutrient Rich Foods – Raw dairy is filled with the vitamins and minerals that contribute to a healthy dental fluid flow and help maintain strong teeth.
-Loaded with calcium, vitamin K2, vitamin D3, magnesium, phosphorus, and fat-soluble vitamins it is a good idea to consume raw dairy products at least weekly.
-I recommend goat’s milk kefir, raw cheeses and organic grass-fed butter are great options.
+Raw dairy is filled with the vitamins and minerals that contribute to a healthy dental fluid flow and help maintain strong teeth and promote oral wellness.
+Thus, it’s a great way to get cavity-free teeth.
+Loaded with calcium, vitamin K2, vitamin D3, magnesium, phosphorus and fat-soluble vitamins, it’s a good idea to consume raw dairy products at least weekly.
+I recommend goat milk kefir, raw cheeses and organic grass-fed butter as great options.

-Remember, if you’re going to beat tooth decay, you need to increase your fat soluble vitamin intake and mineral intake.
+Remember, if you’re going to beat tooth decay, you need to increase your fat-soluble vitamin intake and mineral intake.
 If I were creating an ideal diet to follow, it would look like this:

 - Rich in animal foods like bone broth, meat, fish and eggs.

-- Raw and cooked vegetables especially green leafy vegetables.
+- Raw and cooked vegetables, especially green leafy vegetables.

-- Raw dairy like kefir, cheese and grass-fed butter
+- Raw dairy like kefir, cheese and grass-fed butter.

-- Fruit one piece daily early in day
+- Fruit, one piece daily early in day.

 - Nuts, seeds and beans only that have been sprouted.

-- 1 tbsp. xylitol or 1/8 tsp. stevia
+- 1 tablespoon xylitol or 1/8 teaspoon stevia

 - 20 drops peppermint or clove essential oil